jstac/versioned_dotfiles/README.md

 Clone `versioned_dotfiles`

+The following steps are detailed in `install_log.txt`.
+Here is the outline:

 * files in `top_level` should be linked to from `~`
-* files in top level of `dot_config` should be linked to from `.config`
+* files `dot_config/zsh` should be linked to from `.config/zsh`
-* where possible, folders in `dot_config/xxx` should be linked to from `.config/xxx`
+* other folders in `dot_config/xxx` should be linked to from `.config/xxx`
-* if not (because of generated binaries), files in `dot_config/xxx` should be linked to from `.config/xxx`

 ## Neovim

-Note that neovim is currently installed from snap --- until default ubuntu version is around 0.6
+Neovim is installed from snap --- until default ubuntu version is around 0.6

 ## Examine your set up